nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">
 **:bulb: Tip:** <br>
-Use student name/telegram handle/consultation/mastery check date/remark to search up a particular student.
+* Use student name/telegram handle/consultation/mastery check date/remark to search up a particular student.
-Note: Multiple keywords can be entered and each keyword is separated by a space.
+* Multiple keywords can be entered and each keyword is separated by a space.
-Note: when searching for exam grade use format `find [exam_name:EXAM_SCORE]`
+* When searching for exam grade, use the format `find [exam_name:EXAM_SCORE]`.
 </div>

 Example: Enter `find alex`